 Arkansas Children’s Hospital and the University of Arkansas for Medical Sciences

-As the only pediatric hospital in the state with a regional draw, there is an unparalleled volume of patients and exposure to extra specialized areas such as: airway stenosis, congenital head and neck lesions, cleft lip and palate, craniofacial anomalies, and vascular malformations.
-Over 30 open airways, innumerable ear and vascular cases, 100+ primary and secondary cleft operations are performed annually at ACH by surgeons with extensive experience and various training backgrounds which allows for a rich educational environment.
+As the only pediatric hospital in the state with a regional draw, there is an unparalleled volume of patients and exposure to extra specialized areas such as airway stenosis, congenital head and neck lesions, cleft lip and palate, craniofacial anomalies, and vascular malformations.
+Over 30 open airways, innumerable ear and vascular cases, and 100+ primary and secondary cleft operations are performed annually at ACH by surgeons with extensive experience and various training backgrounds which allows for a rich educational environment.
 This gives each graduating fellow the ability to gain considerable hands-on experience obtained under international leaders in the field in these unique areas that are all managed by the Otolaryngology department at ACH.